What is job security and how can you improve yours?

 The first is that an employee is irreplaceable and that their employment status with their organisation is, therefore, unlikely to change.
 Another application of the term relates to the role itself, meaning that the position is essential to an organisation's operations.
 This may be because the job is hard to automate or because the job is in demand.

-Why is having a secure job important?
+Why is having job security important?

 Having a secure job is important for both employees and employers.
 As a result, many organisations try to ensure that everyone feels as secure as possible in their roles.
 For employees, guaranteed job security: